namshi/gvalue/README.md

 If you are concerned about the security implications of this technique consider the following:

-* the google doc link is not public, meaning that a malicious user would have to **guess it**
+* the google doc link is not published anywhere by Google, meaning that a malicious user would have to **guess it**
 * you should store public configuration in the doc (ie. products per page) and not critical information like SSH keys or  credentials for a service